 Einstein’s equation of Photoelectric effect

-Let f be the frequency of incident light, W be the work function of the metal and f0 is the threshold frequency to emit electron from metal surface.
+Let f be the frequency of incident light, W be the work function of the metal and f0 is the threshold frequency to emit electrons from metal surface.

 Then, W = hf0 ………………..(1)